Dive into Nature with Safe and Enjoyable Ocean and River Swims

 • Surf Life Saving Tasmania

-Surf Life Saving in Tasmania is a volunteer based not-for-profit community service association and is the leading agency for water safety in Tasmania.
+Surf Life Saving Tasmania is a volunteer based, not for profit community service organisation and the leading authority on water safety in the state.
 We empower every Tasmanian to help keep our beaches and waterways safe.